 Maple United Methodist Church is a historic church on the north side of Battle Creek.
 It began in 1888 as a mission of First Methodist Church to meet the needs of the expanding near northeast side of Battle Creek.

 Maple United Methodist Church was originally a Methodist Mission Sunday School of the First Methodist Church of Battle Creek.
-On October 28th of that year 105 people gathered to worship, sing hymns and praise the Lord at a house at 193 Cherry Street in Battle Creek.
+On October 28, 1888, 105 people gathered to worship, sing hymns and praise the Lord at a house at 193 Cherry Street in Battle Creek.

 The church met at several temporary locations, including a tent, until its first building was completed and dedicated as the “Maple Methodist Episcopal Chapel” on August 31, 1890.
 By the end of 1890, Maple’s membership included 74 names.

 During its first 25 years, Maple grew in membership and mission.
-This era included a campaign against the “wet forces” of the organized liquor traffic, support for men stationed at Camp Custer during World War I. The church constructed a parsonage and erected a belfry.
+This era included a campaign against the “wet forces” of the organized liquor traffic and support for men stationed at Camp Custer during World War I. The church constructed a parsonage and erected a belfry.

-From 1915 to its 50th anniversary celebration in 1939 Maple Methodist Episcopal Chapel expanded its work with young people.
+From 1915 to its 50th anniversary celebration in 1938, Maple Methodist Episcopal Chapel expanded its work with young people.
 Boy Scout Troop #4 made its home at Maple.
-In the 1920’s several young women went to China as missionaries, teachers and evangelists.
-A young teens group was organized and contributed to the church by planting shrubbery and purchasing the large painting of Christ.
-To accommodate its increasing membership the congregation came together to build a new addition and the first church-based gymnasium in the city.
+In the 1920’s, several young women went to China as missionaries, teachers and evangelists.
+A young teens group was organized and contributed to the church by planting shrubbery and commissioning the painting of a large painting of Christ.
+To accommodate its increasing membership, the congregation came together to build a new addition and the first church-based gymnasium in the city.
 They also purchased a fine organ.

-When the main bodies of Methodism merged (the Methodist Episcopal Church, the Methodist Protestant Church and the Methodist Episcopal Church, South) the church changed its name to Maple Methodist Church.
+When the main bodies of Methodism merged in the '50s, (the Metho-dist Episcopal Church, the Methodist Protestant Church and the Methodist Episcopal Church, South), Maple changed its name to Maple Methodist Church.

 Locally the church provided food and fruit baskets to shut-ins and families in need during the holiday seasons.
 Help for those abroad came in the form of support for Christ Hospital in Sarawak, a country between India and Africa.
 During this time the beautiful stained glass windows were re-leaded, repaired and covered with protective plexiglass.

 Maple sold the old parsonage and bought a new one at 511 Garrison.
 The community celebrated its 90th anniversary in 1978 with 400 members and 75 constituent members.
-During this time period the church changed its name again, incorporating “united” into its name as the Methodist and Evangelical United Brethren Church merged to become the United Methodist Church.
+In 1968, the church changed its name again, incorporating “united” into its name as the Methodist and Evangelical United Brethren Church merged to become the United Methodist Church.